stabilaprotocol/java-stabila/Stabila protobuf protocol document.md

-# Tron Protocol
+# Stabila Protocol

 ## Overview

-This is the description of  Google Protobuf implementation of Tron's protocol.
+This is the description of  Google Protobuf implementation of Stabila's protocol.

 ## Contents